6529-Collections/nextgen/docs/getter-functions.md

 <div id='mintedTokens'/>

-### How to find the amount of tokens airdropped/minted during the allowlist or public minting?
+### How to get the amount of tokens airdropped/minted during the allowlist or public minting?

 <b>Purpose:</b> The <i>retrieveTokensPerAddress(..)</i> function retrieves the tokens airdropped/minted during the allowlist or public minting.